czue/pegasus-docs/index.rst

 You'll need a Pegasus license to proceed.
 If you don't have one, head on over to `saaspegasus.com`_ to get yours.

-If you're just getting started, head on over to the :doc:`getting-started` guide.
+If you're just getting started, you'll want to start with the :doc:`getting-started` guide.

 The complete set of documentation is below.